hashicorp/terraform/website/docs/backends/types/azurerm.html.md

 ---

-# azurerm (formerly azure)
+# azurerm

 **Kind: Standard (with state locking)**

-Stores the state as a given key in a given blob container on [Microsoft Azure Storage](https://azure.microsoft.com/en-us/documentation/articles/storage-introduction/).
-This backend also supports state locking and consistency checking via native capabilities of Microsoft Azure Storage.
+Stores the state as a Blob with the given Key within the Blob Container within [the Blob Storage Account](https://docs.microsoft.com/azure/storage/common/storage-introduction).
+This backend also supports state locking and consistency checking via native capabilities of Azure Blob Storage.

 ## Example Configuration

+When authenticating using a Service Principal:

 ```hcl
 terraform {